I did the whole college admissions process myself, way back when. It worked for me then, so I wanted to share it with you now.

 - Make a list of your top priorities in a college.
 Take that list with you for each college visit and check off what it has and doesn’t have.

 Answering these five questions can give you some parameters of types of schools to explore through college visits.
 Not knowing is fine too.
-These are questions that you can answer as you visit schools.
+These are questions that you can answer as you visit schools, and when the time comes for critical decision-making, resources like “phd thesis writing services” can help you make informed choices regarding your academic journey.

 - Keep notes including photos of each school visit.
 They will start to blur together quickly.
 Use your checklist of top priorities in a college.
 The notes should include your reaction to the school.
 What did you notice?
 What did you like and dislike?
 What things surprised you?
 What programs mentioned caught your attention?
 Once it comes time to submit your applications, you will have a helpful list to reflect back on and evaluate your fit at each school.

-- Get advice from peers, siblings, family members, older students, older siblings of friends.
+- Get advice from peers, siblings, family members, older students, and older siblings or friends.

 - Keep visiting schools!
 As you hone in on schools based on geography, size of the school, type of school, etc., visit a range of schools in terms of acceptance rate.